Alluxio/alluxio/docs/en/operation/Metrics-System.md

 ```

 Jobs are the various locations Prometheus scrapes for metrics.
 For Alluxio we tell Prometheus to get data
-from `localhost:19999/metrics/json` and `localhost:30000/metrics/json` that Alluxio stores metrics
+from `localhost:19999/metrics/json` and `localhost:30000/metrics/json` the locations that Alluxio stores
-for the Master and Worker.
+metrics in for the Master and Worker.

 ### Setting up Graphite